-- Usage: existing stress tests might not always be fit for purpose as they neglect important variables (e.g. emissions, climate policy, technology, changes in temperature).
-In order to deeply understand the impact of climate risk, the company should perform additional and more granular analyses and detailed analysis.
-The results usually show the effect of combined shocks, and, consequently, there will be no information about the effects of the separate shocks; - Time horizon: the time horizon of the scenarios underlying the SCR calculation for life companies is usually long term and fit for the purpose; - Geographical resolution: the geographical location of the investment can be extrapolated by the list of investments; - Future economies: the parameters provided in the stress test do not capture future economies.
-Additional assumptions about inflation and GDP growth might be implemented in the model; - Modelling the right exposure: the materiality assessment will be based on the reclassification of the list of investments by sector, which might not be the best tool for the identification of the exposures for the limitations presented before.
+- Usage: the traditional solvency framework for scenario analysis might not always be fit for purpose as it does not important variables (e.g. emissions, climate policy, technology, changes in temperature).
+Other approaches to measure climate change might be preferable. - Time horizon: The impacts of climate change scenarios are expected to manifest themselves fully only over a considerable period, beyond the time horizon normally used in the traditional ORSA projections; - Geographical resolution: the geographical location of the impacted investment can be obtained by the list of investments; - Future economies: the parameters provided in the stress test do not capture future economies.
+Additional assumptions about inflation and GDP growth might be implemented in the model; - Modelling the right exposure: the granularity of the shock should be consistent with the materiality assessment, which might present some limitations due to e.g. lack of data.
 Using PACTA